Kong/developer.konghq.com/app/_gateway_entities/route.md

 In `traditional_compat` mode, the priority of a Route is determined as follows, by the order of descending significance:

 1. **Priority points:** For the presence of each of a Route's `methods`, `host`, `headers`, and `snis`, a "priority point" is added.
 The number of "priority points" determines the overall order in which the Routes will be considered.
-Routes with a higher "priority point" values will be considered before those with lower values.
+Routes with higher "priority point" values will be considered before those with lower values.
 This means that if one Route has `methods` defined, and second one has `methods` and `headers` defined, the second one will be considered before the first one.
 2. **Wildcard hosts:** Among Routes with the same "priority point" value, those that have any wildcard host specification will be considered after those that don't have any wildcard host (or no host) specified.
 3. **Header count:** The resulting groups are sorted so the Routes with a higher number of specified headers have higher priority than those with a lower number of headers.
 4. **Regular expressions and prefix paths:** Within the resulting groups of Routes with equal priority, the router sorts them as follows: